 This editorial campaign, designed to be a long-term programme, aims to challenge these existing behaviours, by supporting understanding of the evidence base and its application, as well as providing pharmacists and their teams with the skills to apply best practice in the management of acute pain.

 We have designed a three-step editorial campaign.
-Step one, we will explain the need to challenge existing behaviours and knowledge base and champion the role of pharmacy in supporting patients manage acute pain; step two will provide you with the learning resources that outline best clinical practice and latest evidence, and step three will support the necessary changes to make a positive impact on patient care.
+Step one, we explain the need to challenge existing behaviours and knowledge base and champion the role of pharmacy in supporting patients manage acute pain; step two provides you with the learning resources that outline best clinical practice and latest evidence, and step three supports the necessary changes to make a positive impact on patient care.